 Younger adults building a relationship with God are doing so in a context of constant competition for attention.
 Work, children, finances, ambition, social obligation, physical busyness — the noise is relentless.
 God gets the leftover time, the rushed prayer before sleep, the Sunday hour that sometimes happens and sometimes does not.
 The relationship forms in stolen moments.

-This is an extraordinary spiritual opportunity — and it is one that the Christian tradition has consistently recognised.
+This is an extraordinary spiritual opportunity — and one that the Christian tradition has consistently recognised.
 The Desert Fathers and Mothers of the early church, who formed some of the most profound accounts of daily life with God that exist, were often people in the second half of life who had shed the distractions of earlier decades to attend more fully to the one relationship that mattered most.
 Their legacy is not one of effortful spiritual performance.
 It is one of practiced, patient, ordinary presence — exactly the kind of presence that later life makes possible.

 "The years that feel like autumn are, in God's economy, often the season of the deepest fruit."
-Daily Motivation TV

 A Simple Daily Structure That Actually Works